rspace-os/rspace-client-java/RSpaceAPIConfigurationAndSetup.md

 ### Introduction

 From version 1.40, RSpace can now be accessed through an API.
-The API should be considered incomplete, provisional and subject to revision.
-A stable version 1 API is expected in Q1 of 2017.
+The API should be considered provisional and subject to revision.

 ### Access